101 Epicurean Thrills

 A Balloon Ascension at Midnight

-It would taken the pen of a Carlyle to describe our mysterious flight over Paris at midnight.
+It would have taken the pen of a Carlyle to describe our mysterious flight over Paris at midnight.
 The impression was so startling that for an hour we never spoke above a whisper.

 George Eli Hall’s 1902 story A Balloon Ascension at Midnight is one of my favorite publications from the Elder & Shepard years.
 Gordon Ross’s color illustrations, including several of Notre-Dame cathedral, immediately sweep the reader back to the Belle Epoque.
 The book was published in two bindings: paper on boards (below), and green suede with gold trim on boards.